Educators Academy ESG Schools Hospitality Certification Courses About Us Login

 The modern society we have collectively created has its pros and cons...

 Many might feel that having supermarkets where you can buy EVERYTHING in one place, is a welcomed development in our society.
-It seems that convenience is prioritised above all else.
+It seems that convenience is prioritised above all else (even above reducing the food waste).

 Has this also led to an enormous disconnect from our food chain?
 Have we lost the sense of where our food comes from?
 I am afraid the answer is yes.